Adapted Growth

 Rethinking Old Sales Techniques

-Like many people, I learned about this concept early in my selling career.
+Like many people, I was taught early in my career that assumptive selling works.
 Even then, before I knew everything I know now about sales and communication, I hated it.
 It felt slimy.
 And it reminded me of all the times it had been used on me.

 But that was 20+ years ago.